V-Rajasekar/README/Maven.md

 - `jar` - To generate Java jar file.
 - `war` - To generate Java war file.
 - `surefire` - To run Junit test and generate a report.
+- `jacoco-maven-plugin` - To prepare and generate code coverage report.

 ## some popularly used plugins

 - `exec-maven-plugin` mvn exec:java
 - `maven-compiler-plugin` plugin to compile source code with defined java versions
 - `maven-surefire-plugin`  used for generating unit test reports for your project. `mvn surefire-report:report`